Roberto Merhi: Formula Three

 Merhi made the full-time step-up to Formula Three in 2009 when he was signed by Manor Motorsport for their Formula 3 Euro Series campaign, finishing seventh, with four podiums.
 He moved to Mücke Motorsport for the 2010 season, improving on his debut season by finishing fifth in the standings, with four podiums, including his maiden win at Hockenheim.

 2011 saw another change in teams for Merhi, this time joining Prema Powerteam.
-Merhi subsequently won the championship, getting 20 top-3 finishes, including 11 wins.
+Merhi subsequently won the championship, getting 20 top-three finishes, including eleven wins.

 DTM

 2012

 Merhi at Brands Hatch during the 2012 DTM season.

 On 3 April 2012, Mercedes announced the revival of the Mercedes-Benz Junior Team that has guided several notable drivers in their racing careers like Heinz-Harald Frentzen, Karl Wendlinger and Michael Schumacher.
-With that announcement came the news that Roberto Merhi, together with the reigning Formula Renault 3.5 Series champion Robert Wickens and DTM-sophomore Christian Vietoris, would become a part of the new Junior Team and that the three of them would drive for the Junior Team in the 2012 DTM season.
-In addition to that, 7-time F1 World Champion Michael Schumacher will be involved with the three drivers by serving as a mentor.
+With that announcement came the news that Merhi, together with the reigning Formula Renault 3.5 Series champion Robert Wickens and DTM-sophomore Christian Vietoris, would become a part of the new Junior Team and that the three of them would drive for the Junior Team in the 2012 DTM season.
+In addition to that, seven-time F1 World Champion Michael Schumacher would be involved with the three drivers by serving as a mentor.
 Merhi's entry into the DTM meant that he would be one of two Spaniards in the drivers field, together with Miguel Molina.
 Merhi scored no points in 2012 for Persson Motorsport.

 2013

 Merhi at Brands Hatch during the 2013 DTM season.

-In his second season, he switched to HWA Team.
-He collected a 7th place at the Norisring and two 10th finishes.
-In the final race of the season he recorded his best finish of 2nd to end the season 15th in the standings.
+In his second season, Merhi switched to HWA Team.
+He collected a seventh place at the Norisring and two tenth-place finishes.
+In the final race of the season, he recorded his best finish of second to end the season 15th in the standings.